Lito-Frito/Monster_Hunter/README.md

 * requests

 ## Quick Start
 Clone this repo.
-Then set your environment set up by running the following commands in your terminal:
+Then set your environment set up by running the following command in your terminal:
 ```
 pip install -r requirements.txt
 ```